FCG-Group/ajax-chosen/README.md

 npm install -d
 ```

 ajax-chosen is written in Coffeescript, so there is a Cakefile provided that will perform all necessary tasks for you.
-Simply run `cake` to see all available commands.
+Simply run `npm run build` to see all available commands.